gogins/csound-webserver-opcodes/README.md

 # webkit_create

-`webkit_create` - creates an instance of the WebKitGTK Web browser embedded into the Csound performance.
+`webkit_create` - Creates an instance of the WebKitGTK Web browser embedded into the Csound performance.

 ## Description